McIntireEvan/math-stories/_posts/2020-04-29-metric-spaces.md

 Despite not being vectors in the coordinate plane like we're used to, we can still define a sense of distance that makes a lot of sense.

-If we keep the idea that a dircle is the set of all things that are distance $$r$$ from some center object, then we get a very natural definition of a circle being the set of all strings one edit away from a starting string.
+If we keep the idea that a circle is the set of all things that are distance $$r$$ from some center object, then we get a very natural definition of a circle being the set of all strings one edit away from a starting string.
 If _cat_ is our starting point, it's circle would contain a lot of strings, including _at_, _cats_, _aat_, _bat_, _ecat_, and so on.

 ### Normed Spaces